Abraham Lincoln, the First Republican President

 Abraham Lincoln was the first Republican President.
 Lincoln, a former Whig (and then “moderate” “anti-slavery” Republican), favored social justice and federal power over states’ rights regarding slavery.

-We can thank Lincoln for free public schools, the income tax, and using federal power to defeat the south and ensure the Union (… just like a modern Republican?).
+Lincoln protested the Mexican American War and opposed Free-Trade, and we can thank Lincoln for free public colleges, the income tax, and using federal power to defeat the socially conservative south and ensure the Union (… just like a modern Republican?).

 Disney The American Presidents: Abraham Lincoln.
 A short introduction to Lincoln.